 Even though you may not be able to prevent or prepare for these times of distress, keeping them in mind may help you respond with compassion and understanding.

 After a quick cuddle and a little conversation, maybe you can finally serve those grapes.

 Nicole Schwarz is a mom to 3 young girls, a Parent Coach with a License in Marriage and Family Therapy, and author of Positive Parenting for Imperfect Families.
 Find positive parenting tips and learn more about Parent Coaching on her blog, Imperfect Families.P.S.
 Are you looking for extra side income?
-I make over $85,000 a year blogging part-time—check out this easy step-by-step tutorial on how start a blog (no tech knowledge required).
+I make full-time income blogging part-time—check out this easy step-by-step tutorial on how start a blog (no tech knowledge required).